MansourM/ez-docker-for-laravel/README.md

 GIT_BRANCH=dev
 DB_ROOT_PASSWORD=
 ```
-you can use this format to avoid entering username and password every time you clone the repo
+You can use this format to include your credentials directly in the URL, avoiding the need to enter them each time you clone the repository.
 ```env
 GIT_URL=https://username:password@github.com/MansourM/example.git
 ```